elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 ### Reducing Demand - Major Speculation Tax

 To reduce demand, we will add a buyers (speculation) tax on non-primary home purchases for homes transactions that are more than $150,000.
 There's no reason to own more homes than people in your immediate family.
-For clarification on the definition of an immediate family, a couple with one kid over 18 can buy 3 homes but a couple with a kid less than 18 can only buy 2.
+For clarification on the definition of an immediate family, a couple for each kid over 18 can buy one additional home without this tax (to a max of 4 = 2 biological children + 2 adopted children).
+This policy can be tweaked a bit so for example, the total budget for non-primary houses can be $500,000 instead of $150,000 which might allow allow people to allocate it towards a condo rather than a cottage.
+The condo could be rented out to short-term residents.
+If the budget is too low, there might be no land lords which would force short-term tenants to either get a loan gaurantor or live in a basement.

 I propose this speculation tax to start at 50% and to modify it the next year.
 If it's too low, we'll make it 100%.
 If prices dramatically fall, we will get hated by property owners but at least the U40 population will vote for us again.
-If even a 100% tax is too low, we can further reduce the 150k threshold so that most couples would have to use their secndary home allowance itself as the other tax-free property.
+If even a 100% tax is too low, we can further reduce the 150k threshold so that most couples would have to use their secondary home allowance itself as the other tax-free property.
 For example a secondary property could be a storage area, a cottage, or a simple office.

 Existing home owners with more homes than people in their immediate family have 6 months to pay the buyers tax on their (# homes - # family members) most expensive homes.
 So even if a couples primary residence is the most expensive, they have to pay the buyers tax on it and not their cheaper investment properties.
 The problem in Canada isn't just foreign spending, it's domestic speculation.
 We need to tackle our own greed.